bioleyl/jadis/README.md

 - Bloated bundles
 - Fragile abstractions

-**Jadis** is for developers who are tired of that.
-It brings things back to the basics:
+*Jadis* is dedicated to simplicity and bringing things back to the basics:

-- ✅ Native Web Components
+- Native Web Components
-- ✅ No framework-specific syntax
+- No framework-specific syntax
-- ✅ Zero dependencies
+- Zero dependencies
-- ✅ Works with just a browser
+- Works with just a browser

-## 🚀 What You Get
+## What You Get

 - A set of tiny libraries to make Web Components simpler and more enjoyable to use
 - Simple templating without JSX or complex DSLs
 - Lifecycle helpers without hooks or reactivity
-- A feeling of control and peace 😌
+- A feeling of control and peace

-## 📦 Installation
+## Installation

 ```bash
 npm install @jadis/core
 ```

-## 🧱 Example
+## Example

 ```javascript
 import { Jadis, html, createSelector } from '@jadis/core';